Switch your domain to a different Squarespace site using the Domains panel.

 - You must be the site owner or have Administrator permissions on both sites.

 - The sites must be on the same Squarespace account.
 If the site you're moving to isn't on your account, request to be added as a contributor with Administrator permissions.
+If an error message appears when accepting a contributor invitation, view our troubleshooting steps for help.

 - Click the domain you’d like to move.